 - claim the amount of overpaid contributions back from HMRC

-In the case of a refund of primary Class 1 NICs due to the employee for a closed tax year, before applying one of the two options above, the employer must firstly refund the employee those overpaid contributions and then notify HMRC he has done this by indicating “Yes” upon the relevant data item upon the EYU.
-If the employer is unable to repay the employee their overpaid Primary Class 1 NICs, the two options contained above do not apply.
-Instead the employer must notify HMRC they have not repaid the employee, by reporting “No” in the relevant data item on the EYU.
+In the case of a refund of primary Class 1 NICs due to the employee for a closed tax year, before applying one of the 2 options above, the employer must firstly refund the employee those overpaid contributions and then notify HMRC he has done this by indicating “Yes” on the relevant data item on the EYU.
+If the employer is unable to repay the employee their overpaid primary Class 1 NICs, the 2 options contained above do not apply.
+Instead, the employer must notify HMRC they have not repaid the employee, by reporting “No” in the relevant data item on the EYU.
 HMRC will then arrange to refund the employee their overpaid contributions.

 Where NICs are overpaid, repayment interest may be due.